Recelis/DAL/content/posts/Software Engineering/Auth/oauth.md

 OAuth fixes this by adding an `authorization layer`

 ## OAUTH2
 This is the latest version of the oauth framework.
+There are a number of different flows as defined by this framework.

+## Different Flows in OAuth2

+The different flows are:

+- `Authorization Code flow`
+- `Client Credentials Flow`
+- `Implicit Flow`
+- `Password Grant Flow`

+Only the `Authorization Code Flow` includes a refresh token.

+### Authorization Code Flow

+Basically, clients will request access from a resource owner and be given an `access token` by an `authorization server`.
+The client will then use the access token to access protected resources on the `resource server`.

 Clients will request access from the resource owner and be granted an `access token` which contains the scope, lifetime, and other access attributes by an `authorization server` with approval of the `resource owner`.
 Client will then use access token to access protected resources on the `resource server`.

-### Roles
-- `Resource owner`
-- `Resource server`
-- `Client`
-- `Authorization server`

-### Protocol Flow
   +--------+                               +---------------+
      |        |--(A)- Authorization Request ->|   Resource    |
      |        |                               |     Owner     |